Where is the Virginia Beach Care & Adoption Center (VBACAC) located? What are the hours of operation?

 How can I view the animals that are up for adoption at the VBACAC?
 Are they viewable online?

-Many animals can be viewed through our
+animals can be viewed through our Petfinder website, our Facebook

-Petfinder website.
-This information is updated weekly.
-To ensure you have the most current information on adoptable animals, we welcome you to visit the VBACAC in person
+adoptable animals, we welcome you to visit the VBACAC in person and/or call the

 Can I adopt a pet from the VBACAC?

-adopt pets that are not claimed by original owners.
+Yes!
+Please do!
+VBACAC does adopt pets that are not claimed by original owners.

 May I turn my pet into the VBACAC to find it a new home?

 VBACAC will take "surrendered owner animals".
 Animal owners are required to sign a "release of ownership".
 This is a service that is provided, however the animal owner is encouraged to think this decision through carefully.
-We do recommend exhausting all other reasonable possibilities (i.e., contacting the SPCA, behavior training) before surrendering an animal.
+We do recommend exhausting all other reasonable possibilities (i.e., contacting the SPCA, behavior training, rehoming) before surrendering an animal.
 There is no charge to the owner that turns their pet into the VBACAC.

 Can I bring my sick pet to the VBACAC to be euthanized?